sachkeeratb/CSach-Interpreted/README.md

 - You have a C compiler installed (e.g., ```gcc```, ```clang```).
 - You have ```make``` installed for Unix-like systems.
-- You have `MinGw` installed for Windows systems.

 ### Usage
 **Unix-like Systems (Linux, macOS)**
-1. Clone the repository:
+1. Clone the repository
     ```sh
     git clone https://github.com/sachkeeratb/CSach.git
     ```
-2. Navigate to the project directory:
+2. Navigate to the project directory
     ```sh
     cd CSach
     ```
 3. \
-    a) Compile the project locally:
+    a) Compile the project locally
     ```sh
     make
     ```

     or

-    b) Compile the project for system-wide use:
+    b) Compile the project for system-wide use
     ```sh
     sudo make install
     ```
 4. \
-    a) Run the interpreter locally:
+    a) Run the interpreter locally
     ```sh
     ./csach.out <filePath>
     ```
     or

-    b) Run the interpreter with system-wide use:
+    b) Run the interpreter with system-wide use
     ```sh
     csach <filePath>
     ```

 \
 **Windows**
-1. Clone the repository:
+1. Clone the repository
     ```cmd
     git clone https://github.com/sachkeeratb/CSach.git
     ```